 Branchville is a tiny borough located in the state of New Jersey.
 With a population of 802 people and three constituent neighborhoods, Branchville is the 477th largest community in New Jersey.
-Branchville has a large stock of pre-World War II architecture, making it one of the older and more historic boroughs in the country.
+Branchville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Housing costs in Branchville are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in New Jersey.

-Branchville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Branchville is a borough of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Branchville who work in office and administrative support (15.34%), sales jobs (11.65%), and food service (8.24%).
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Branchville is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Branchville is a borough of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Branchville who work in office and administrative support (11.68%), sales jobs (11.40%), and management occupations (10.26%).

 Being a small borough, Branchville does not have a public transit system used by locals to get to and from work.

 The people who call Branchville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Branchville residents report their race to be White, followed by Asian.
+The greatest number of Branchville residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Branchville include Irish, Italian, English, and Polish.

 The most common language spoken in Branchville is English.
 Other important languages spoken here include Portuguese and Urdu.